 EXCLUSIVE: Kent CEO of Global Investments arrested on international arrest warrant from Thailand

-A KENT international businessman is facing extradition over allegations he operated an unregulated pension investment scheme in Thailand.
+A KENT international businessman is fighting extradition amid allegations he engaged in "unregulated securities and investment business" in Thailand.

 PLUSH: The Global Investments website says it is one of the most 'reputable' names in financial services

-By December that year it was reported that he contacted clients announcing his departure from Thailand, saying he was looking to spend more time in Africa and Latin America.
+By December 2016 it was also reported that he contacted clients announcing his departure from Thailand, saying he was looking to spend more time in Africa and Latin America.

-It was reported he had advised at the time more than 100 clients to invest and had received about $500,000 of investors monies as commission for advising expatriate investors to invest their retirement funds.
+It was reported locally at the time that he had advised more than 100 clients to invest into schemes and had received about $500,000 as commission.

 CEO: Robbirt from a company website picture when he was based in Thailand (Global Investments)

-Robbirt, whose offshore companies were also identified in the 2016 Panama Papers leak of law firm Mossack Fonseca client information, had been operating in Thailand since 1994.
+The companies Global Investments (Indonesia) Limited and Global Investments Africa Limited, connected to Robbirt, were identified in the 2016 Panama Papers leak of law firm Mossack Fonseca client information.

 The Global Investments website says it has offices in Nairobi, Kenya, Mexico City and Pasay City in the Philippines.